 b) ITU's policy of assistance to Palestine for the development of its telecommunication/information and communication technology (ICT) sector, which is efficient but has not yet achieved its goals;

-c) Resolution 9 (Rev. Dubai, 2014) of this conference, to the effect that it is the sovereign right of every State to manage spectrum use within its territories, and the provisions in Resolution 99 (Rev. Guadalajara, 2010),
+c) Resolution 9 (Rev. Dubai, 2014) of the World Telecommunication Development Conference, to the effect that it is the sovereign right of every State to manage spectrum use within its territories, Annex 1 to Resolution 9 (Rev. Dubai 2014), relating to the special requirements for spectrum management, and the provisions in Resolution 99 (Rev. Busan, 2014),

 considering further

-a) that establishment of a reliable and modern telecommunication network is an essential part of economic and social development and is of the utmost importance to the future of the Palestinian people;
+a) that establishment of a reliable and modern telecommunication network in Palestine will represent a major force to be relied upon in achieving the goals of sustainable development, the socio-economic and cultural reinvigoration of Palestine and environmental protection; it will, furthermore, represent an opportunity to establish a Palestinian information society that is of the utmost importance to the future of the Palestinian people;

-b) the importance of the international community in assisting Palestine to develop a modern and reliable telecommunication network,
+b) the importance of the international community in assisting Palestine to develop a modern and reliable telecommunication network;

+c) the core mission of the Telecommunication Development Sector (ITU-D) includes fostering international cooperation for the delivery of technical assistance and the creation, development and improvement of telecommunication/ICT networks and services;

+d) that all WTDCs have reaffirmed the important and urgent need to provide access to basic telecommunication/information and communication technology (ICT) services for everyone, and particularly for developing countries1, in order to provide coverage in rural and isolated areas which lack this service, and in indigenous communities,

 mindful